IsaraSE/appointment-ms/docs/API_DOCUMENTATION.md

 ### Synchronous Communication (OpenFeign)
 Certain operations require immediate validation before proceeding.
 We use **Spring Cloud OpenFeign** for synchronous HTTP calls between internal services:
-- **Booking $\rightarrow$ User Service:** When a patient creates an appointment, the Booking Service synchronously calls the User Service (`user-service/api/users/{id}`) to verify the patient's identity exists before locking the slot.
+- **Appointment $\rightarrow$ Patient Service:** When a patient creates an appointment, the Appointment Service synchronously calls the Patient Service (`patient-service/api/users/{id}`) to verify the patient's identity exists before locking the slot.
-- **Booking $\rightarrow$ Doctor Service:** Similarly, the Booking Service synchronously calls the Doctor Service to verify the requested medical schedule actually exists and belongs to the specified doctor.
+- **Appointment $\rightarrow$ Doctor Service:** Similarly, the Appointment Service synchronously calls the Doctor Service to verify the requested medical schedule actually exists and belongs to the specified doctor.

 ### Asynchronous Communication (RabbitMQ Event Broker)
 To prevent blocking threads and maintain high availability, non-critical downstream actions are handled asynchronously via RabbitMQ.
-- **Event Publisher (Booking Service):** Once an appointment is confirmed and saved to MongoDB, the Booking Service publishes an event payload to the `appointment-exchange` with the routing key `appointment.booked`.
+- **Event Publisher (Appointment Service):** Once an appointment is confirmed and saved to MongoDB, the Appointment Service publishes an event payload to the `appointment-exchange` with the routing key `appointment.booked`.
 - **Event Subscriber (Notification Service):** The Notification Service continuously listens to the `appointment-notification-queue`.
 It instantly consumes the event, formats a user-friendly alert, and saves it to its own MongoDB database, terminating the flow without ever slowing down the user's original HTTP request.

 ---